hb9gvd/one-dim-png/README.md

 # One Dim Pong
 Arduino code and PCB Files, either Kicad and ready-to-order Gerber Files for One Dimensional Pong Game.
-This repository exists for users to get code and files, open issues and make contributions.
+This repository exists for users to get files, open issues and make contributions.

-To get started see [firmware versions](#firmware-versions) part or look table of contents for more.
+To get started see [Firmware versions](#firmware-versions) part or look table of contents for more.

 Table of contents
 =================